BTP405/project-1-aziznosirov-darora24/README.md

     - Installation Instructions: The library or dependency was installed through PyCharm, just like you would install any library in the IDE.
 ## 3. Usage
     - Examples: Include examples or code snippets to demonstrate how to use your project.

-    The program starts by the program displaying 5 options and for you to enter your choice:
+    The program starts by displaying 5 options and for you to enter your choice:

     Task Manager Menu:
     1. Create a task